eces/debugs/README.md

 $ npm run debug
 ```

-You can include other json file or subdirectories.
+Include other json file or subdirectories.

 ```
 {